wolf-ed/quotes-lab/README.md

 * Printrint all your Favorite Quotes --> See Favs
 * Add new quotes                     --> Press to submit Quote
 * See the quotes you added           --> See your Quotes
+* Search quotes                      --> Search
+* See all authors                    --> See Authors
+* See all quotes, alphabetical order --> All Quotes

 ## Technologies